yufoo1/yufoo1.github.io/docs/web-app-development/Use JDBC to Connect Database in Native Android App.md

 docker pull mysql:5.x
 ```

-[//]: # (Then, you can refer to [Deployment of MySQL]&#40;yufoo1.github.io/docs/web-app-development/Deploy%20Your%20Own%20Website%20and%20Database%20on%20the%20Server#deployment-of-mysql&#41; to finish the configuration.)
+Then, you can refer to [Deployment of MySQL](https://yufoo1.github.io/docs/web-app-development/Deploy%20Your%20Own%20Website%20and%20Database%20on%20the%20Server#deployment-of-mysql) to finish the configuration.

 ## Implement Connection Class